Chromia Price Tops $0.23 on Major Exchanges (CHR)

-Chromia (CHR) traded down 7.9% against the US dollar during the 24 hour period ending at 21:00 PM E.T. on July 23rd.
-One Chromia token can now be bought for $0.23 or 0.00000346 BTC on popular cryptocurrency exchanges.
-Over the last week, Chromia has traded down 15.3% against the US dollar.
-Chromia has a market cap of $190.04 million and $16.09 million worth of Chromia was traded on exchanges in the last 24 hours.
+Chromia (CHR) traded up 0.9% against the dollar during the 24-hour period ending at 12:00 PM E.T. on July 27th.
+During the last seven days, Chromia has traded down 14.8% against the dollar.
+One Chromia token can currently be bought for approximately $0.23 or 0.00000330 BTC on popular cryptocurrency exchanges.
+Chromia has a total market cap of $188.97 million and $5.93 million worth of Chromia was traded on exchanges in the last 24 hours.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.